mistafunk/OpenUSD-proposals-geospatial/proposals/geospatial_coordinate_reference_systems/README.md

 OpenUSD provides a powerful scene description framework with rich support for geometry, materials, lighting, and physics.
-However, it currently has no mechanism to express *where a scene is located on the Earth's surface*.
+However, it currently has no mechanism to express *where a scene is located in or on a celestial body*.

 A building model authored in USD can describe its shape, appearance, and internal structure in exquisite detail —